In partnership with Rose Reiki

-We were also lucky enough to could try out a session in person to help us to understand it better - and now you can try it too with a free Distance Reiki session or by entering our Reiki Giveaway for a complimentary in-person session!
+We were also lucky enough to try out a session in person to help us to understand it better - here's what we discovered...

 The energy centres in our bodies are known as chakras.
 There are seven main chakras that run along our spine corresponding with our body’s major organs and nerve centres.
 Reiki is based on the belief that for us to function at our best, physically, emotionally and spiritually, these chakras must be open, or balanced.
 Practitioners believe that our chakras can become blocked as a result of injury, trauma, stress or emotional suffering, and this imbalance can cause illness.